ICanBoogie/CLDR/README.md

 The __CLDR__ package provides means to internationalize your application by leveraging the data and conventions defined by the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).
+It provides many useful locale information and data (such as locale names for territories, languages, days…) as well as many formatters for numbers, currencies, date amd times, lists…

 The package targets the [CLDR version 26](http://cldr.unicode.org/index/downloads/cldr-26), from which data is retrieved when required.